mendicant-original/s10-edu/README.md

 ## Exercise Summary

 - Propose a novel use for a Markov Chain.
-  - Each student who works on this exercise must take a different approach.
+  - No two students should work on the same application of a Markov Chain.
   - You cannot write a simple text generator.
   - If you need help coming up with something, ask us.
 - Implement your idea.